smaswin21/Back-End-IE-Bank/README.md

 Secret name | Description | Learn more
 --- | --- | ---
 `AZURE_CREDENTIALS` | Azure credentials to authenticate to Azure via Service Principal | [Use the Azure login action with a service principal secret](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-a-service-principal-secret)

+### ENV Environment Variable

+The `ENV` environment variable is used to determine the target environment for the build and deployment process.
+It can have the following values:

+- `local`: For local development
+- `dev`: For development environment
+- `uat`: For UAT (User Acceptance Testing) environment
+- `ghci`: For GitHub CI environment